 APPOINTMENT AND REMOVAL

 Medical Staff Members may hold positions involving administrative responsibility in the Hospital.
 Such appointments shall be to the Academic Staff and/or to the Administrative Staff of the University, as those terms are defined in the University of Illinois Statutes and the General Rules Concerning University Organization and Procedure.
 Members holding appointments to the Academic Staff will perform administrative duties as may be required of them.
 Appointees to the Administrative Staff shall be named to specific administrative positions within the Hospital.
-All such appointments including the prerogatives, rights, and obligations thereof and removal and suspension therefrom, shall be governed by said University of Illinois Statutes, said General Rules Concerning University Organization and Procedure, and pertinent policies and statements of the GB.
+All such appointments including the prerogatives, rights, and obligations thereof and removal and suspension therefrom, shall be governed by said University of Illinois Statutes, said General Rules Concerning University Organization and Procedure, and pertinent policies and statements of the GB or authorized designee.

 CLINICAL PRIVILEGES